-The applicant, Wake Forest Dialysis Center, proposes to add five dialysis stations to its existing facility for a total of 15 certified stations upon completion of this project.
-In Section IV.1, page 23, the applicant states that the number of in-center patients served at Wake Forest Dialysis Center as of December 31, 2011 is as follows:
+The applicant, Wake Forest Dialysis Center, proposes to add five dialysis stations to its existing facility for a total of 18 certified stations upon completion of this project and Project I.D. # K-10126-13.
+However, on September 25, 2013, Project I.D. # K-10126-13 was denied.
+Thus, upon completion of this project, Wake Forest Dialysis Center would be certified for 20 stations.
+In Section IV.1, page 24, the applicant states that 34 in-center patients served at Wake Forest Dialysis Center were residents of Wake County, 12 in-center patients were residents of Franklin County, one was a resident of Durham County, and one was a resident of Johnston County, as of December 31, 2012.